henningkerstan/thermostat-pi-dht/README.md

   ]
 }
 ```
+The parameters `host` and `port` determine on which address(es) and port the web API will be available.
+In the example, `0.0.0.0` means that the program will listen to any request directed to the server on the specified port `8000`.
+For a detailed explanation of the other parameters have a look at the [online documentation of the Thermostat class](https://henningkerstan.github.io/thermostat-pi-dht/classes/Thermostat.Thermostat-1.html).

-Once created, you can start the application with
+Once the configuration is created, you can start the application with
 ```
 sudo thermostat-pi-dht
 ```